openzipkin-attic/docker-zipkin/README.md

 The default docker-compose configuration defined in `docker-compose.yml` is backed by a single-node Cassandra.
-This configuration starts each of the Zipkin services in their own containers: `zipkin-cassandra`, `zipkin-collector`, `zipkin-query`, and `zipkin-web`, and only links required dependencies together.
+This configuration starts each of the Zipkin services in their own containers: `zipkin-cassandra`, `zipkin-query`, and `zipkin-web`, and only links required dependencies together.

 ### MySQL